una/personal-goals/happy-moments/2016_happy-moments.md

 01/14/2016
 ---
-I saw Alex again today!
+I saw Alex (P) again today!
 We went to an arcade called Pinballz and played DDR and it was *so* awesomely nostalgic.
 Ahh I had so much fun!
 And even embarrassingly somehow remembered a few of the moves to one of the songs (Captain Jack).

 01/15/2016
 ---